 Canon Australia is taking precautionary steps to protect our community after becoming aware of an online printer set up scam targeting new printer customers.
+The phishing scam affects printer users around the world, including owners of Canon printers and other popular home printing brands.

 Customers setting up their new printer online are directed to a fake Canon printer set up URL, which they will find via prominent search engines such as Google, Yahoo, Bing and many others.
 Both the fake URL and the website it links to appear very similar to the real printer brand’s site.
 However, instead of offering helpful set up support, the website directs consumers to engage in a series of confusing and frustrating steps.

-It is very important to check that you are following the set up instructions in your printer box or provided on the secure Canon Australia website.
+It is very important to check that you are following the set-up instructions in your printer box or provided on the secure Canon Australia website.
 The most important thing to bear in mind is that Canon Customer Service agents will never request money or ask to take control of your computer when helping you to set up your printer.
 Likewise, Canon will never contact you to offer unsolicited support.
 If you are ever contacted by someone claiming to be a Canon Customer Support agent, please hang up.

 At Canon, we take your online security very seriously.
-We have published a series of step-by-step guides to ensure you know exactly where to go to safely set up your new Canon printer online, and avoid potential cyber scams.
+We have published a series of step-by-step guides to ensure you know exactly where to go to safely set up your new Canon printer online and avoid potential cyber scams.

 To safely set up your Canon printer, follow the correct instructions provided in your printer box or on the secure Canon Australia website to this URL: http://canon.com/ijsetup.
 The illicit copycat URL set up by the scammers, which you may find in the search engine results or Google ads, may look very similar.
 For example: http://ij_start/ijsetup OR http://canon.com-ijsetup.
 These fake sites should absolutely be avoided.
 Cyber scammers depend on you skimming over the address and domain name so you don’t realise when a 'dot', ‘dash’ or 'forward slash' has been replaced by another symbol that will redirect you to a harmful copycat site.